 Shackelton AEW MK2 WR965.
 30th April 1990 Grid reference NF 996914

 The RAF Mountain Rescue was formed during the Second World War to rescue aircrew from crashed aircraft in the mountains of the UK.
-To this day the 4 RAF Teams that still survive are still called to carry out some difficult recoveries of aircraft both Service and civilian in the mountains.
+To this day the 3 RAF Teams that still survive are still called to carry out some difficult recoveries of aircraft both Service and civilian in the mountains.
+This was in 1990 when I was the RAF Mountain Rescue Team Leader at RAF Kinloss.

-This is the sad story of this incident and the part played by the RAF Kinloss Mountain Rescue Team.
+This is the sad story of this incident and the part played by the RAF Kinloss Mountain Rescue Team where I was the Team Leader on the 30 th April 1990.

 In these circumstances 10 minutes is not long to prepare and the teams have a long established protocols to ensure we have the correct equipment to carry out any rescue.
 We managed to get to the aircraft pan ready for the Seaking Helicopter which landed rotors running and we were off!
 In an aircraft crash information is coming in all the time, from the ARCC.
 As The Team Leader I was getting constant updates from the aircrew and passing the information on to the team members in the back of the noisy helicopter not easy.